developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxTouchManager/index.md

     ![img](../../images/MxTouchManagerTutorialImages/touch_mode_changed.png)

-    This is how Touch Manager is used to set the Touch Mode of your Symbol Android device using Profile Wizard.
+    This is how Touch Manager is used to set the Touch Mode of your Zebra Android device using Profile Wizard.

 ##Important Programming Tips##